 Students can choose from a number of set designs or create their own.
 The designs are structured to be achievable within the time frame and to give scope to a number of smalti cuts and andamento styles etc. Mosaic will remain ungrouted to retain the beautiful surface qualities of the smalti.

-with guest tutor margo anton (Canada)
+with guest tutor erin pankratz